timechart

 The timechart command has the following syntax:

-- A list of aggregation functions, that may take a field name as an argument; and may have an alias specified with the
+- A list of aggregation functions, that may take an eval expression as an argument; and may have an alias specified with the

 askeyword to set the name of the resulting field.- There must always be at least one aggregation function.